Aliases for ATP5F1B Gene

 GeneCards Summary for ATP5F1B Gene

 ATP5F1B (ATP Synthase F1 Subunit Beta) is a Protein Coding gene.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Organelle biogenesis and maintenance.
+Diseases associated with ATP5F1B include Hydronephrosis.
+Among its related pathways are Doxorubicin Pathway (Cardiomyocyte Cell), Pharmacodynamics and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+An important paralog of this gene is ATP6V1B2.

 Mitochondrial membrane ATP synthase (F(1)F(0) ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
 F-type ATPases consist of two structural domains, F(1) - containing the extramembraneous catalytic core, and F(0) - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
 During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
 Subunits alpha and beta form the catalytic core in F(1).
 Rotation of the central stalk against the surrounding alpha(3)beta(3) subunits leads to hydrolysis of ATP in three separate catalytic sites on the beta subunits.